 Conclusions – Final Words

-We are canon fans, but this case will suit the full range of Nikon cameras as well.
-Im a person that love to do research before purchasing something.
-But once I find a product that goes above and beyond whats expected then i have no problems recommending it.
+We are Canon fans, but this case will suit the full range of Nikon cameras as well.
+I’m a person that loves to do research before purchasing something.
+But once I find a product that goes above and beyond what’s expected then I have no problems recommending it.

-The Lowepro x450 roller is in my opinion the best camera and laptop backpack for a travelling photographer.
+The Lowepro x450 roller is in my opinion the best camera and laptop backpack for a traveling photographer.
 I promise you this is one camera gear case to rule them all.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.

 I love fast toys like Motorcycles, Cars, Jetskis, Boats, and Computers so writing about them is easy.
 Working on them is fun.